-Before the test, you may be asked to drink 1 to 2 pints of a liquid called oral contrast liquid.
+Before the test, you may be asked to drink 1 to 2 pints of an oral contrast liquid.
 This helps outline your digestive tract so that certain areas are not mistaken for tumors.
 You may also receive an intravenous (IV) line so that a different kind of contrast dye can be injected.
 This helps better outline blood vessels in your body.

 Some people are allergic to the dye and get hives, a flushed feeling, or, rarely, more serious reactions like trouble breathing and low blood pressure.
 Medicines can be given to help prevent or treat allergic reactions, so be sure to let the doctor know before the scan about any allergies or previous reactions you have had to contrast material used for x-rays.